 Even small and medium business owners, from Kirana stores to online businesses, are starting to accept payments through QR codes.

 Interestingly, QR codes can help turn Cash on Delivery orders into online payments.
-This can help e-commerce businesses move toward a digital-first payment ecosystem.
+Thus, this can help e-commerce businesses move toward a digital-first payment ecosystem.

 Advantages Of QR Codes

 QR codes have come a long way from being just regular inventory management tools.
-Today, they’re being extensively used across various sectors for multiple day-to-day activities.
+Today, they’re in use across various sectors for multiple day-to-day activities.

 To give you an example, many restaurants now ask customers to scan QR codes to access the restaurant’s menu and even place orders.